mjhibbard/theGrove2.0/content.md

 # todo for this website

+*Set spans on call page on each of the Verse and Response texts, find prominent image for display on mobile size and insert into ejs file for no display on larger-than-mobile sizes.

 *mobile friendly/optimize
 *swap out logo for hover in nav and footer
 *insert content and photos (some stock for call page)